Fllipz/webrtc-streamer/README.md

    in order to change it to VP8 You need to set the env variable CODEC when starting the container as such:
    ---env CODEC="vp8"

+3. During testing I used a webcam which ofered a feed encoded using hte H264 codec and as such there was no need to reencode the stream in ffmpeg, lowering latency.
+However when streaming VP8 codec there is a need for encoding the stream in ffmpeg which makes latency higher.
+During testing vlatency vaules for H264 codec were around 400ms whereas for tge VP8 codec it was cloaser to 1s.

 ## Build Image
 Ensure bash scrpits are executable:
 ```bash